-This story is more than an inspiring career change – it’s a roadmap for anyone who wants to break into QA without formal technical training.
+This story is more than an inspiring career change.
+It is a roadmap for anyone who wants to break into QA without formal technical training.
 Certifications like ISTQB provide structured knowledge, validate skills to employers, and give candidates a competitive advantage in the hiring process.
-For those considering a software testing career, especially without a tech degree, certifications are one of the most effective ways to overcome entry barriers.
+For those considering a software testing career, especially without a tech degree, software testing certifications are one of the most effective ways to overcome entry barriers.

 Listen to the podcast about getting into software testing without a tech degree.